Paproch-K/-The-Fool-card-game/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _in progress_ .
+Next goal is to create graphic design for the game.

 ## Room for Improvement